 - the parent or guardian committed a reckless act that resulted in physical harm to the child.

-People convicted of fourth-degree abuse of a child in Michigan face up one year in jail.
+People convicted of this crime in Michigan face up one year in jail.

 According to an article from psychology today, “The abusing of a child can result from physical, emotional, or sexual harm.
 While child abuse is often in the form of action, there are also examples of inaction that cause harm, such as neglect.
 Some households that suffer from alcoholism/substance abuse and anger issues have higher occurrences of child abuse as compared to households without.
 Outcomes of abuse of a child can result in both short and long-term injury, or even death.
 There are some children who may be unaware that they are victims of child abuse.”